Build Better, Build Greener, with Celix HPMC

-Hydroxypropyl methylcellulose (HPMC) comes in different grades, and the differences between them mainly lie in the following aspects:
+Hydroxypropyl methylcellulose (HPMC) comes in different premium grades, and the differences between them mainly lie in the following critical aspects: viscosity, ash and water content, and water retention.
+As a leading HPMC manufacturer, Celix customizes these technical specifications to engineered precision, ensuring maximum compatibility across diverse dry-mix mortar formulations.

 Impact on applications: Viscosity affects the workability and performance of construction materials.
 Higher viscosity HPMC can increase the water - holding capacity and improve the bonding strength of mortars, but it may also make the material more difficult to spread.
 Lower viscosity grades allow for better flow and are suitable for applications where fluidity is crucial.